Electric Pond Stirrer Best Practices

 Installation

-The stirrer should be installed as close as practically possible to the pond with the base as low as possible to ground level (no higher than the manufacturers recommendation).
+The electric pond stirrer should be installed as close as practically possible to the pond with the base as low as possible to ground level (no higher than the manufacturers recommendation).
 The aim is to have the stirrer angled as horizonal as possible into the pond, hence longer stirrers are often the recommended option.

 If in doubt, talk to an accredited effluent management system designer for recommendations.